 Any person or entity may initiate a non site-specific amendment to the Plan, i.e., a proposal to change Plan text language.
-Property owners or their authorized agents may initiate a site-specific amendment to the Plan.
-You are encouraged to meet with Comprehensive Planning staff before submitting the application.
-Contact PCD staff at 425-452-7857 for details.
+Property owners or their authorized agents may initiate a site-specific amendment to the Plan, and should meet with Comprehensive Planning staff before submitting the application.
+Contact PCD staff at 425-452-5371 for details.